RecordedFuture-ProfessionalServices/psengine/docs/modules/logger.md

 #### 1: Use a PSEngine module when another SDK has logging enabled

-In this example, we create a `Logger` instance from the `logging` standard library to emulate the fact that you might have configured your own logging.
+In this example, we create a `Logger` instance from the `logging` standard library to emulate the fact that you might have configured your own logging handler.
 In this case, there is nothing else that needs to be done before using PSEngine.

+!!! tip

+    In this example, the call to `logging.basicConfig` creates the necessary handler for you to see output on the terminal.
+If a handler is not set up, nothing in this example will actually be logged to file or the terminal.
+Learn more about python log handlers [here](https://docs.python.org/3/howto/logging.html#advanced-logging-tutorial).

 ```python
 --8<-- "docs/examples/logger/example_1.py"